lost-in-the-canvas/WFRP-4th-Edition-FoundryVTT/README.md

 ### Notable Features
 - Opposed Test and Damage calculation that takes into account Size, weapons, armor (qualities and flaws), and talents

-- Opposed Test and Damage calculation that takes into account Size, weapons, armor (qualities and flaws), and talents

 - Complete test result evaluation (everything from miscasting, ingredients, wrath of the gods, blackpowder misfires, overcasts)

 - A complete character generation suite